inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Features

 - Displays the current Moscow time in a simple web interface.
-- Time updates on page refresh.
+- Time updates on main page refresh.
+- Visit counter on `/visits` page is updated when the app is accessed.

 ## Prerequisites
 Before running this application, ensure you have the following installed: